NFL cheerleading

 The Indianapolis Colts were the first NFL team to have cheerleaders when they were known as the Baltimore Colts.

 Twenty-five of the thirty-two National Football League (NFL) teams have cheerleading squads who perform on the sideline during games.
 (Note: This figure includes the Green Bay Packers, who are represented by cheerleaders from the University of Wisconsin–Green Bay and St. Norbert College and do not have an official cheerleading squad.)
 In 1954, the Baltimore Colts became the first NFL team to have cheerleaders.
 Apart from the New York Giants, every current NFL franchise has had cheerleaders at some point in its history.

 Cheerleading in the NFL is a part-time job.
 In addition to their main duties of cheering during football games, cheerleaders may have other responsibilities related to marketing the team for which they cheer, such as paid appearances, photoshoots, and charity events.

 As well as being a mainstay of American football culture, cheerleaders are one of the biggest entertainment groups to regularly perform for the United States Armed Forces overseas with performances and tours being enlisted by the United Service Organizations (USO).
 Teams send their variety show, an elite group of their best members, to perform combination shows of dance, music, baton twirling, acrobatics, gymnastics, and more.
 In 1996, the San Francisco 49ers Cheerleaders and their director helicoptered into Bosnia and Herzegovina during the Bosnian War with the USO and the U.S. Army.
 In February 2007, the Buffalo Bills sent a squad of eight along with their choreographer into the warzone of Iraq.
 The U.S. troops in Korea have been entertained during the holiday season with the USO's Bob Hope Tour.
 Over the years, the tour has featured NFL cheerleaders from the Dallas Cowboys, San Francisco 49ers, and Washington Commanders.

+In addition to USO tours, Armed Forces Entertainment (A.F.E) was established in 1951 and sent off their first ProBlitz Tour in 2019.
+These ProBlitz Tours include Super Bowl celebrations, kids' cheer clinics, and meet & greet opportunities at military bases around the world.
+The 2026 ProBlitz Tours included traveling to bases in Diego Garcia, Japan, Guam, Korea, Puerto Rico, Honduras, and many more.